-This can be done per unit (see Additional info on source strings) or in Component configuration.
-Having it defined per component is simpler, but can lead to false positives in case the string is not interpreted as a formatting string, but format string syntax happens to be used.
+This can be done per string (see Additional info on source strings) or in a Component configuration.
+Having it defined per component is simpler, but it can lead to false positives in case the string is not interpreted as a formatting string, but format string syntax happens to be used.